 Many times, jewelers buy boxes of not yet accredited diamonds, and must know their market value – just like in any other trade market.

 A jeweler with gemological training and knowledge of the market should be able to give accurate grading to a diamond – meaning the grade a diamond will receive under the strictest conditions of the GIA lab.

 The problem with private costumers is that a person is asked to trust the grading of the seller although he is new to the jewelry world, which is not a trivial demand.

-It is important to emphasize you should be very careful with the purchase of real accredited diamonds, especially in above average purchases that gives an opening for over accreditation or withholding information.
+It is important to emphasize you should be very careful with what diamond certification is best and the purchase of real accredited diamonds, especially in above average purchases that gives an opening for over accreditation or withholding information.

 Purchase without external accreditation is only by comparison to tester-gems with American accreditation.